niplav/site/better_mathematical_notation.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-04-23, modified: 2019-06-12, language: english, status: notes, importance: 4, confidence: log*
+*author: niplav, created: 2019-04-23, modified: 2019-08-03, language: english, status: notes, importance: 4, confidence: log*

 > __Mathematical notation is not a planned and systematic endeavour, but
 > the result of a long process of generation and selection of different
 > notations.
 Here I collect contemporary ideas for better notation, and
-> discuss old&discarded methods of writing mathematics.__
+> discuss old & discarded methods of writing mathematics.__

 Better Mathematical Notation
 ============================

-TODO: Read:

-* /usr/local/doc/unread/notation/notation_as_a_tool_of_thought_iverson_1986.pdf

 Discarded Methods
 -----------------